 - Jamie Shea, Senior Fellow, Friends of Europe, Brussels; and Sec.
 Gen. of GMACCC (Former NATO Dep.
 Asst.
 Sec.
 Gen. for Emerging Security Challenges)

 - Michaela Spaeth, Director for Energy and Climate Policy, German Federal Foreign Office

 - Maarten van Aalst, Director of Red Cross Climate Centre & Professor of Spatial Resilience for Disaster Risk Reduction at University of Twente

 - Ann Vaughan, Mercy Corps, Advocacy Lead / Zurich Flood Resilience Alliance

 In photo below: The 9th Roundtable was held on Friday 5 July 2019 at the Humanity Hub in The Hague.
 Co-hosted by PHB Development, around 40 participants explored innovation in water resources in Africa and Asia, including of mobile technology in data applications for agriculture.
 “Who owns the data?” was a recurring consideration with impacts on resources, land and human rights in developing countries – as all participants voiced their expertise and questions in the forum session of the meeting.

 The Hague Roundtable on Climate & Security is an independent forum to promote international cooperation in adapting to climate risks to human well-being, sustainable development, peace and political stability.
-Created in 2015, participants from representatives of governments and organizations meet for informal conversations to share information and strategies in adaptation regarding water resources, natural disasters, floods, droughts, sea level rise, migration, potential conflict and stability of fragile states.
+Created in 2015, participants from representatives of governments and organizations share information and strategies in adaptation regarding water resources, natural disasters, sea level rise, migration, potential conflict and stability of fragile states.